ahmedthebest31/SAPI-Python-Examples/README.md

 # SAPI-Python-Examples

 This repository contains Python code examples for using the Microsoft Speech API (SAPI) on Windows.
-It's a companion to my YouTube video [link to your YouTube video here] where I explain the differences between SAPI 4 and SAPI 5, and how to use SAPI for text-to-speech (TTS) and speech recognition (SR) in Python.
+It's a companion to my YouTube video [https://www.youtube.com/watch?v=mxn4PD752_Q] where I explain the differences between SAPI 4 and SAPI 5, and how to use SAPI for text-to-speech (TTS) and speech recognition (SR) in Python.

 ## What is SAPI?